lubuntu-team/manual/source/1/1.3/installation.rst

 .. image::  manpartition-create.png

 Lubuntu's bootloader grub does not support creating an encrypted / partition without a separate unencrypted /boot partition.
 If you create a separate /home partition will be where you save all your user documents photos and videos so make sure if you create one it has enough space for your personal files.
+All partitions created do not be on the same drive so you can for example put /home on its own drive to give you lots of space and then put / where all of your system and programs will be launched from.
+A good example of a sensible way to use manual partitioning is if you have a solid state disk and a hard drive in a computer, put the / partition on the solid state drive for faster program launches and /home on the hard drive for more space for your files.

 To go back on all your changes to the previous state press the :guilabel:`Revert All Changes` button in the top right.
 To change what device your computer will boot off of you will need to use the :guilabel:`Install boot loader on` drop down menu to select which disc to boot off of.